Technology-Notes/nvidia-docker-wiki/NVIDIA-Container-Runtime-on-Jetson.md

 $ sudo docker info | grep nvidia
 + Runtimes: nvidia runc
 ```
+If you don’t see the packages in the first command or if you don’t see the runtime head to the Troubleshooting section.

 ## Hello-world!

-Once done with the installation process, we’ll go ahead and create a cool graphics application
+Once done with the installation process, let's go ahead and create a cool graphics application.
+As part of this release, users have access to an L4T base container image from NGC for Jetson:
+- nvcr.io/nvidia/l4t-base:r32.2

+Users can extend this base image to build their own containers for use on Jetson devices.
+In this example, we will run a simple N-body simulation using the CUDA nbody sample.
+Since this sample requires access to the X server, an additional step is required as shown below before running the container.

 ```
 # Allow containers to communicate with Xorg
 $ sudo xhost +si:localuser:root